jeffreymichaelmitchell/Krim_bok/README.md

 Welcome!

+Hi group,
+I have made a book down project that we can make and publish for the course materials for kriminology should we wish.
+With this repository we can add toy datasets to use in teaching if we wish, and build up the book little by little.
+As it stands now, its just the tutorial material one receives from R on how to build a bookdown site.
-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
+I have changed a couple file names and headings to show how it could start to look a little This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).

 This template provides a skeleton file structure that you can edit to create your book.